iakdere/cmsc335FinalProject/README.md

 # cmsc335FinalProject
-Webpage depicting NASA's "Astronomy Picture of the Day"
+Webpage showing NASA's "Astronomy Picture of the Day"